(25th May 2018)

 W. Davies & Son Limited is the Controller and is responsible for your personal information.
 W Davies Solicitors, as the Controller, is responsible for managing the data we have in order to conduct our business as a firm of solicitors.

 Our Data Protection Officer (“DPO”) is responsible for overseeing questions in relation to this Privacy Notice.
-Our DPO is Andrew Cohen.
+Our DPO is Caroline Batko.
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below in paragraph 1.3.

 1.3 Contact Details

 Full name of legal entity: W. Davies & Son Limited